 |6||You may not buy items, go to the surgeon/witch doctor or get entertainment here anymore.|

 |7||The locals will start hunting you down.
 This is no longer a safe place.|

-Unlike most RPG systems the character progression is not always for the better.
-As the characters goes on adventures they can gain experience, gold and better equipment, but they can also lose their sanity, acquire traumas, curses and mortal enemies.
+Unlike most RPG systems, the character progression is not always for the better.
+As the characters goes on adventures, they can gain experience, gold and better equipment, but they can also lose their sanity and acquire traumas, curses and mortal enemies.

-During the expedition or character creation adventurers may receive insight points, the main way to ear insight is to take actions that impact your character negatively because of your burden.
+During the expedition or character creation, adventurers may receive insight points.
+The main way to earn insight is to take actions that impact your character negatively because of your burden.

-The guild is a feature that will be added in a future update on the rules
+The guild is a feature that will be added in a future update of the rules.

 - Move attribute score (1 insight): You can move 1 attribute score from the hightest scored attribute to a lower one.

 - Learn skill (1 insight): You may learn one skill.